23 Olympic cities ranked by property price

 Of course, Athens is the birthplace of the ancient Olympics.
 The city also hosted the first modern Olympics in 1896.

 The first modern Olympic Games didn’t necessarily draw the world’s top athletes, but instead those who happened to be vacationing in Athens.
 One such competitor was Australian runner Edwin Flack who came to the Olympics as a spectator, but decided on a whim to compete.
 He ended up winning to 800 and 1500m.

 Perhaps no country epitomises the effects of the GFC more than Greece.
 Athens’ housing market is still declining, though the pace of decline is slowing.
 Apartments fell in value by 4.9% last year, an improvement from a 6.8% decline in 2014 and an 11.45% drop in 2013.

 $4,878 per square metre

-The Rio Olympics are now well under way, and the myriad controversies surrounding Zika virus, polluted water and an athletes' village not ready for habitation seem to have given way to the excitement of competition.
+The Rio Olympics were well under way despite the myriad controversies surrounding Zika virus, polluted water and an athletes' village not ready for habitation seem to have given way to the excitement of competition.
 Brazil’s economy has boomed in recent years, which has seen property prices soar.
 House prices in Rio rose a staggering 266% from January 2008 to May 2015.